lformella/xdcc-grabscher/README.md

 ### Filehandlers

 If a packet is downloaded you can run several commands.
 If the regex of a file handler matches the file name, the process is started.
 A process is defined by a command, arguments and the next process.
-The next process only is called if the current one is successfully executed.
+The next process can be left empty and only is called if the current one is successfully executed.

 The following handler matches all rar archives.
 It will create a separate folder, extract the archive into it, removes the archive and moves the folder onto a different partition.
 Every process is executed only, if the previous one was successfully.
 Because of this, the handler won't delete the archive if he could not extract it.